Courses taught by Professor Ahmed at CU Boulder:

 Modeling, analysis, and design of continuous-time control systems using the state space approach.
 Vector spaces, linear operators, and linear equation solution theory are used to describe system solutions and their stability, controllability, and observability properties.
 State observers and state feedback control are developed, along with an introduction to linear-quadratic optimal control.

-ASEN 6519 (special topics): Model-based Parameters and State Estimation
+ASEN 6519 (special topics): Advanced State Estimation